berops/claudie/docs/input-manifest/api-reference.md

   Array of user defined taints, which will be applied on every node in the node pool.
 This field is optional.

-  By default, Claudie applies only `node-role.kubernetes.io/control-plane` taint for control nodes, with effect `NoSchedule`.
+  By default, Claudie applies only `node-role.kubernetes.io/control-plane` taint for control nodes, with effect `NoSchedule`, together with those defined by the user.

 ## Provider Spec